hphelion/documentation/cli.unix.reference.md

 Log in using the secure shell to the specified server.

 ###Examples
-Use the secure shell to log in to the bugs server:
+Use the secure shell to log into the bugs server:

     hpcloud servers:ssh bugs -p bunny.pem

-Use the secure shell to log in to server `daffy`, which has a known keypair
+Use the secure shell to log into server `daffy`, which has a known keypair

     hpcloud servers:ssh daffy

+Use the secure shell to log into server with given public ip, which has a known keypair known to the CLI

+    hpcloud servers:ssh 15.185.104.210

 ##snapshots## {#snapshots}